danielendeg/nugetpackageupdate/specs/PaaS/BYOK/ByokSupport.md

 # Security

-This feature will undergo a security review (which as been scheduled).
+This feature has passed a security review.

 # Performance